What makes a great senior engineer? This post explains how we look at that at Otovo.

 Understanding the business

 Climbing the seniority ladder takes time.
 Not because time automatically leads to seniority; it takes time because experience and reflection are vital parts of what separates junior and senior engineers.
 Experience includes exposure to technical subjects such as playing with programming languages, building APIs, getting frustrated because things break and feeling the joy of achieving something great.
 Experience also includes recognizing how your work affects the business and the users.
-Understanding where your work fits in the bigger Otovo puzzle, and which other parts of that puzzle you should care about and focus on, are important realizations on the path to being a senior engineer.
+Understanding where your work fits in the bigger Otovo puzzle, and which other parts of that puzzle you should care about and focus on, are important realizations on the path to becoming a senior engineer.
 Use your curiosity to ask questions to soak up knowledge from the people in the company.
 Befriend product managers, stakeholders to the team, people in adjacent teams, and utilize their knowledge to figure out how things work outside of code and technical aspects.
-Work to understand why things are as they are in the company, where we plan to go and why we’re going in that direction.
+Work to understand why things are as they are in the company, where the ship is sailing, and why we’re going in that direction.

 As you gain experience and seniority, a bigger chunk of your time should be spent on supporting others.
 Invest time in teaching and use your knowledge to help people through their challenges.
 Guide rather than giving instructions.
 We encourage learning from failing; let people stumble, but ensure they don’t fall too hard.
 Have patience; you may solve tasks more quickly—and write code faster—than your colleagues today, but your goal is to change that.
 You’re successful when you make others faster than yourself.

 Other people’s opinions will differ from your own.
 Seek to understand others’ viewpoints before being understood yourself.
 You’ll find that people open up as their authentic self when you meet them with warmth, understanding, patience and empathy.
 People that dare to be authentic are more likely to come up with bright ideas: give people room to be geniune and candid.